 Included in your fees

-- International study trip to the Hague if applicable and appopriate.
-Local trips to visit criminal justice organisations (eg courts, police stations).
+- International study trip to the Hague if applicable and appropriate.
+Local trips to visit criminal justice organisations (eg courts, police stations)

 - Youth Justice Effective Practitioner Certifcate (YJEPC)